mahooresorkh/Laravel-Mysql-minisite/readme.md

 7- at last run:
 php artisan storage:link

-the website address is https://minisite.test
+the website address is   minisite.test